Arthritis footcare and shoes

 Gout can cause hard deposits of uric acid crystals to form a lump at the inner side of the base of the big toe.
 Depending on the size of the deposit, there can be abrasion and even ulceration from the shoe.
 Wider style shoes can be helpful.

 The importance of getting the right shoes with arthritis

 Wide-fitting or box-toed shoes can be extremely comfortable for people with these conditions.
 Lumps of soft tissues, called nodules, can form on the sides of the foot and heel, or on the toes.
 Nodules can ulcerate as a result of abrasion of shoes.
 Sometimes, slits cut into the shoe at the point of the nodules can help to relieve painful pressure.
 Furthermore, non-tie style laces are now available, making it easier for people with rheumatoid arthritis to fasten the shoes.

 Occasionally, doctors will examine the shoes that a patient has worn to find evidence of deformity (for instance, a shoe leaning to one side or another), wear and alignment.
 These independent shoe examinations give a good indication of the use of the foot over recent months.
 It can sometimes be used to help define not only causes of foot pains, but also ankle, knee or hip pains.

-In general, running shoes are frequently an advantage because of their light weight.
+In general, trainers may be suitable because of their light weight.
 Correctly fitting and comfortable shoes can provide welcome relief and often improved function for patients with foot damage from arthritis.
 When choosing shoes, always try on several pairs and walk around in them before purchasing.
 The salesperson will understand that you are interested in both function and comfort.